rfire12/Quine-McCluskey-Algorithm/README.md

 Quine-McCluskey-Algorithm made using Python

 This is an algorithm to minimize boolean functions.
-I made this solution using Python 2.7 back around in the summer of 2018
+I made this solution using Python 2.7 back around the summer of 2018